Who We Are

 What is a Church service at CleerWay Community Church like?

-You will be welcomed with a cup of tea or coffee.
-Our worship group consisting of keyboard, guitar, bass guitar and vocals to lead us in songs of worship to God.
+Our contemporary worship group leads us in songs of worship to God.
 The songs have a modern feel to them and are generally easy to sing and understand.
-(We are praying in a drummer, so that we can have a proper rhythm section. ) People may share part of their life stories and how their faith in Jesus has helped them.
+People may share part of their life stories and how their faith in Jesus has helped them.
 As we are a community church we try to inform folk of what is going on within the parish and encourage all who are able to get involved in local events.

 We have a relevant, Bible based talk every week which is based around practical application of the teachings of Jesus to our everyday lives.
 We pray for the local community and for various needs.
 We offer prayer to individuals if this would be helpful.
 We would be delighted to welcome you and your family and will make provision for children of all ages as necessary.